ump to: navigation, search

 Brett Williams were subsequently hired to co-manage Foster the People,

-Universal Republic.
-In May 2010, the band was signed to the Columbia imprint
+and they arranged meetings for the band with several record labels, including Warner Bros., Atlantic, Columbia, and Universal Republic.
+In May 2010, the band was signed to the Columbia imprint Startime International

 in a multi-album deal.
 The deal did not involve ancillary rights.